dbeinhauer/mcs-source/working_log.md

 - will need to debug and work with the parallelism of the GPUs probably
 - discussed the multitrial data with Luca and we agreed that he might generate some data for me
 - we should use normalized cross-correlation for the data evaluation
-- we agreed with Luca that he will generate new 1000 images with 10 trials for test dataset till I come back from vaccation
+- we agreed with Luca that he will generate new 1000 images with 10 trials for test dataset till I come back from vacation

 # 30.8.2024
 - work on the evaluation computation